Haraj-backend/hex-monscape/docs/db-design/dynamodb.md

 ## Table `Games`

-Table that holds records of every games that has been/being played
+Table that holds records of every games that has been/being played.

 **Relevant Fields:**